zzz0906/LeetCode/README.md

 if the next position is a '*'
 So we can get zero pattern[now] then return match(pattern[now+2],string) or more than 1, therefore we can return match(pattern,sting[point+1:])

+## 11 Container With Most Water

+In this problem, it's easy to learn that we can just pick two points and calculate the answer (container water)

+It's a n^2 solution.

+Let me keep thinking, maybe we can just start from the middle?
+That's not correct.

+Or we can start from the begin and end.
+Oh yes, we can.

+if there is a better solution, we must move the point to the right left,if the value of the left or right is higher than ourselves.
+But how to calculate whether is better.

+Then our complexity is n

+We can just calculate the answer is (wide-1) * higer height or original height * (wide)

+**BUT** Which point do we need to move?
+Right or Left?

+Let me see, if the large on to move. we have no choice to make a better cotainer.
+Because the height is decided by the smaller one. and the wide become smaller (because of moving).
+So we need to move the smaller one.
+Then we can get the answer.